tmmvn/sublime-colors/README.md

 # 🎨 Gutter Color for Sublime Text 4
 This plugin provides gutter colors whenever there's color codes on the code lines.
-I ended up going further up the fork tree since I had some whack behavior with the repo I forked this from.
+I ended up going further up the fork tree since I had some whack behavior with the repo I originally forked from.

 In addition to going further up the fork tree, I removed all color highlighting from the plugin.
 Due to syntax coloring, I only want extra colors to show up in